This project was developed in partnership with the National Education Association and Colorín Colorado.

 Providing high-quality online education has been a huge challenge for America's schools.
 We've highlighted the best of the best in this resource section to help educators find what you’re looking for more easily.

 How have school closures and hybrid schedules impacted the delivery of special education services to students across the U.S.?
-What questions should families and educators be asking to prepare for the coming school year?
+How can families and educators work together to support all learners during the 2020-2021 school year and beyond?
 Which districts have had success in serving their special education population remotely?
 Find answers to these questions and more in this resource section.

-What will school look like during the 2020-2021 school year?
+What does school look like during this unprecedented 2020-2021 school year — and into the Fall of 2021?
 Learn more from the following resources, which include news headlines, expert recommendations, and statements from professional organizations.
 For information related to social-emotional learning and impacts of the crisis, see our related resource page.

 How can families and educators address the impacts of school closures, hybrid schedules, and the other ways the COVID-19 pandemic is affecting English language learners?
-What kinds of support might be helpful during the coming school year?
+What kinds of support might be helpful during the 2020-2021 school year and beyond?

 The coronavirus and other recent events have put an enormous strain on families nationwide.
 How can educators and parents support children who may be struggling with anxiety, depression, trauma, fear, food insecurity, or homelessness as a result of the current crises?
 And how can schools address trauma related to the pandemic itself, as well as events related to racial injustice and immigration enforcement?